ghik/kubernetes-the-harder-way/docs/Spinning_up_Worker_Nodes.md

 ## Prerequisites

-Just like in the [previous chapter](Installing_Kubernetes_Control_Plane.md), we'll be installing stuff on multiple nodes at once (the worker VMs).
+Just like in the [previous chapter](Installing_Kubernetes_Control_Plane.md), we'll be installing stuff on multiple nodes at once (both control and worker VMs).
 It is recommended to do this with `tmux` pane synchronization, as [described before](Launching_the_VM_Cluster.md#tmux-crash-course).

 ## Overview